The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Professor of Sociology and Director, ARC Centre of Excellence for Children and Families Over the Life Course, Institute for Social Science Research

 Janeen has served on several editorial boards for national and international journals and has been a member and Chair of the College of Experts for the Australian Research Council.
-She is currently leading the Evaluation of the Try, Test and Learn Fund for the Australian Government Department of Social Services and has undertaken a number of other evaluations of major government programs.
+She led the Evaluation of the Try, Test and Learn Fund for the Commonwealth Department of Social Services and has undertaken a number of other evaluations of major government programs.
 Janeen is an elected fellow of the Academy of Social Sciences in Australia and a former member of its executive committee.
-She is currently a member of several government advisory committees and research advisory boards, including the Expert Advisory Board for the Singapore Longitudinal Early Development Study and 100 Families WA.
+She is currently a member of several advisory committees including the Child Support Expert Panel for the Commonwealth Department of Social Services, the Advisory Committee for the Social Policy Research Centre at the University of New South Wales. and the Expert Advisory Board for the Singapore Longitudinal Early Development Study.

 Professor Jeff Borland